reviseUC73/KU-CAFE/README.md

 [Breakfast](#breakfast) | Section2 | Section3 | ...

-You learned the Markdown to do this in the `git-commands` assignments.

 ## Drive-Thru

 **TODO**: Replace this with the *actual* sections (plural) of the menu.
 Each section should contain a **table** of menu items..